 As is the case with its sprawling southern neighbour, COVID-19-induced border closures, movement restrictions and a crackdown on smugglers plying the route has stranded over 1,500 Ethiopian migrants in 25 different locations across the country as of April 2020.

-Through more than five years of conflict, Yemen has remained the corridor through which tens of thousands of migrants from the Horn of Africa pass every year on their journey to Saudi Arabia in search of work.
+Through more than five years of conflict, Yemen remained the corridor through which tens of thousands of migrants from the Horn of Africa pass every year on their journey to Saudi Arabia in search of work.

-While the numbers have plummeted from 11,101 in January to 1,725 in April, movement restrictions and increased vigilance along the border have resulted in many thousands of people being stranded in a war zone, unable to advance to their destination or retreat to safety.
+While the numbers plummeted from 11,101 in January to 1,725 in April, movement restrictions and increased vigilance along the border resulted in many thousands of people being stranded in a war zone, unable to advance to their destination or retreat to safety.
 An increasing number face crowded and often unsanitary conditions in transit, detention and quarantine centres.

 There is no evidence that one group is more responsible for the transmission of COVID-19 or cholera than another.
-The xenophobia and scapegoating campaigns are leading to retaliation against migrants, including physical and verbal harassment, forced quarantine, denial of access to health services, movement restrictions, and forced movements to frontline conflict and desert areas, leaving them stranded without food, water and essential services.
+The xenophobia and scapegoating campaigns lead to retaliation against migrants, including physical and verbal harassment, forced quarantine, denial of access to health services, movement restrictions, and forced movements to frontline conflict and desert areas, leaving them stranded without food, water and essential services.